merylee924/Ecommerce/README.md

 Cookies: Used to store cart information on the client-side for a persistent shopping experience.
 Installation
 Clone the repository:
+bash
+Copier le code
 git clone <repository_url>
-Navigate to the project directory: cd ShoppingCartWebApp
+Navigate to the project directory: bash
+Copier le code
+cd ShoppingCartWebApp
+Restore dependencies:
+bash
+Copier le code
-Restore dependencies:dotnet restore
+dotnet restore
-Run the application:dotnet run
+Run the application:
+bash
+Copier le code
+dotnet run
 Usage
-To view the list of products, navigate to: https://localhost:7216/Products To view the contents of your shopping cart, navigate to: https://localhost:7216/ShoppingCarts
+To view the list of products, navigate to: https://localhost:7216/Products To view the contents of your shopping cart, navigate to: https://localhost:7216/ShoppingCarts Contributing
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue for any suggestions or improvements.